Horst Wenninger: Working for the FAIR project

 From 2005 onwards, he served as chair in a large variety of FAIR committees.
 Starting with the Working Group on Science and Technical Issues he later set up and was long time chair of the In-Kind Review Board (IKRB) of FAIR.
 He was FAIR's link and key person for administrating and funding issues and part of the Machine Advisory Committee and the International Steering Committee.
 He was FAIR's Joint Core Team leader after Hans Gutbrod from 2008 onwards until Boris Sharkov started to act as FAIR Scientific Director.
 He was mainly involved on the reworking to set FAIR's Modularized Start Version until the official inauguration of FAIR in December 4, 2010.
 He continued as IKRB committee head until 2019.

 Last years

 During his last years of career he also took active part in the TESLA collaboration, which was merged into the International Linear Collider project.
+In 2011 at the international symposium on subnuclear physics held in Vatican City, he gave a talk The LAA Project and the Consequences on LHC.

 Wenninger was a member of many scientific boards.

-Horst Wenninger passed away on 16 July 2020.
+Horst Wenninger died on 16 July 2020.